 In addition, we may be unable to transfer personal data from Europe and other jurisdictions to the United States or other countries due to data localization requirements or limitations on cross-border data flows.
 Although there are various mechanisms that may be used in some cases to lawfully transfer personal data to the United States or other countries, these mechanisms are subject to legal challenges and may not be available to us.
-An inability or material limitation on our ability to transfer personal data to the United States or other countries, these mechanisms are subject to legal challenges and may not be available to us.
-An inability or material limitation on our ability to transfer personal data to the United States or other countries could materially impact our business operations.
+An inability or material limitation on our ability to transfer personal data to the United States or other countries.